azagniotov/stubby4j/docs/REQUEST_PROXYING.md

 ### Summary

-As of `v7.3.0` of `stubby4j`, a new feature is available that enables you to configure a proxy/intercept where requests are proxied to another service (i.e.: a real, live service), when such requests did not match any of the configured stubs.
+As of `v7.3.0` (incl.) of `stubby4j`, a new feature is available that enables you to configure a proxy/intercept where requests are proxied to another service (i.e.: a real, live service), when such requests did not match any of the configured stubs.

 On this page you will learn how to add a proxy configuration described in YAML to an existing stub `request`/`response` YAML configuration that you created as part of [Endpoint configuration HOWTO](../README.md#endpoint-configuration-howto).